enkidevs/curriculum/sql/dql/basic-queries/sql-practice-string-matching.md

 - '[link to a discussion](https://enki.com)'
 ---
 ## Exercise
-# SQL Practice Aggregate Group
+# SQL Practice String Matching
-Write a query that counts how many items each `fling_effect` has.
-What is the name of the `fling_effect` that has `2` items?
+Find all pokemon names that start with a vowel